EminJakupovic/Grupni_projekat/README.md

 - Level: HTML/CSS/JS Advanced
 - Active: No
 - Mainly concetrated on design!
-Not functionality!
+Static data!

 - This project is only for DigitalSchool Adria purposes!